AlanFromJapan/linux-experiments/my-default-installer/README.md

 # After install

 ## Git setup
-Remember your git credentials (in clear text so beware!)
+Remember your git credentials (in clear text so beware!).
+Alternate is to use https://github.com/GitCredentialManager/git-credential-manager !
 ```
 git config --global credential.helper store